christianbolinas/zeroknowledge/_posts/2025-03-06-algorithmica.md

 I finally found a good one.
 It's called Algorithmica.
 It's written by a Russian fellow by the name of Sergey Slotin.
 You can read it for free on the internet.

-Before I start the review, I feel like I should mention that I'm writing this on emacs.
-(I was using Neovim, but that's too mainstream), and I'm listening to a live recording of Wretched World by Converge, with Chelsea Wolfe on vocals right now.
-I've also started writing in cursive again, so people know that I went to Catholic school.
-I'm not sure what the intended takeaways of that are, but I feel like you should know that regardless.
+Before I start the review, I feel like I should mention that

+- I'm writing this on emacs.
+(I was using Neovim, but that's too mainstream)
+- I'm listening to a live recording of Wretched World by Converge, with Chelsea Wolfe on vocals right now.
+- I've started writing in cursive again, so people know that I went to Catholic school.

+I'm not sure what the intended takeaways of any of those are, but I feel like you should know them regardless.

 ## Summary
 I'm one of those spacey, head-in-the-clouds types of dudes who likes thinking really hard about pointless